Adnan Al-Kaissie: Early life

 Adnan Al-Kaissy was born Adnan Bin Abdulkareem Ahmed Al-Kaissy El Farthie in Baghdad, Iraq.
-According to his autobiography, he came from a fairly distinguished family, with his father being an imam.
+According to his autobiography, he came from a distinguished family, with his father being an imam.
 One of his high school classmates was Saddam Hussein.
 Al-Kaissy played association football and was an amateur wrestler in Iraq.
 He received a scholarship to play American football at the University of Houston, transferring to Oklahoma State University, emerging as a wrestler.
 He almost qualified for the U.S. Olympic team but was not an American citizen.

 Professional wrestling career

 Early career (1959–1971)

 Al-Kaissie, then billed as Billy White Wolf (top), during a wrestling match against Bill Savage on 20 February 1963 in Klamath Falls, Oregon.

 Al-Kaissy began wrestling in the state of Oklahoma in 1959 under the ring name Billy White Wolf, a Native American character.

 Kaissey wrestled for Pacific Northwest Wrestling in the 1960s.
 In 1964, Adnan, who had married an American woman, became a United States citizen.
-He also wrestled for Joint Promotions in the United Kingdom, appearing on ITV in December 1969 as White Wolf, facing Jim Hussey, (father of Mark Rocco).
+He also wrestled for Joint Promotions in the United Kingdom in 1969 as White Wolf.

+In 1969, he appeared in the Hawaii Five-O episode “Just Lucky, I Guess,” under his ring name, Billy Whitewolf, as the associate of a mob boss.